GVThorne/GoldLinkAPI/docs/source/code_samples.rst

 .. note::

-    A PHP example that interacts with the Gold-Link API can be found here: `PHP Example <https://github.com/GVThorne/GoldLinkAPI/tree/master/php_example>`_
+    A PHP example that interacts with the Gold-Link API can be found here: |php_example|.

 **
 C#